Sucuri/sucuri-wordpress-plugin/readme.txt

 The Sucuri Security Monitoring Plugin is designed to safeguard your WordPress site with ease and reliability.
 Our plugin offers a range of essential security features, including:

-* Security Activity Auditing: Keep track of every security-related event within your WordPress environment.
+* <strong>Security Activity Auditing:</strong> Keep track of every security-related event within your WordPress environment.
-* File Integrity Monitoring: Detect unauthorized changes to your files and protect your site from potential vulnerabilities.
+* <strong>File Integrity Monitoring:</strong> Detect unauthorized changes to your files and protect your site from potential vulnerabilities.
-* Remote Malware Scanning: Regularly scan your site for malware with our remote scanner to ensure it's clean and secure.
+* <strong>Remote Malware Scanning:</strong> Regularly scan your site for malware with our remote scanner to ensure it's clean and secure.
-* Blocklist Monitoring: Receive alerts if your site is blocklisted by any major services, allowing for quick resolution.
+* <strong>Blocklist Monitoring:</strong> Receive alerts if your site is blocklisted by any major services, allowing for quick resolution.
-* Security Hardening: Implement recommended security practices to fortify your site against threats.
+* <strong>Security Hardening:</strong> Implement recommended security practices to fortify your site against threats.
-* Post-Hack Security Actions: If the worst happens, our plugin helps you recover your site easily.
+* <strong>Post-Hack Security Actions:</strong> If the worst happens, our plugin helps you recover your site easily.

 With Sucuri, you can focus on what matters most—growing your website—while we handle the security.
 Our feature set provides a clear view of your site's status, making it easy to manage, monitor and take action.